Test environment

 IPN unavailable (retry)

-- Register and complete a test transaction.
+- Register and pay a test transaction.

 Testing refunds

-- Complete a successful test transaction.
+- Complete a successful test transaction, for example BLIK with code

-- Call the refund endpoint with the
+777200. - Call the refund endpoint with the paid transaction's

 Verifying API responses

-| Scenario | What to verify |
+| Scenario | What to check |

 |---|---|

-| Successful registration | error: false field, presence of transactionId and URL in msg |
+| Successful registration | error: false, a transactionId, and a URL in msg |

-| Checksum error | 400 response with Invalid checksum message |
+| Checksum error | For registration, a 400 response with Invalid checksum |

-| IPN | signature verification, idempotency, 200 OK response |
+| IPN | signature verification, idempotency, and a 200 OK response |

-| Refund | success status in the response, refunded_amount update |
+| Refund | success status in the response and an updated refunded_amount |

-Checklist before going to production
+Checklist before going live

 Before disabling test mode, make sure that:

-- Error handling - the application correctly handles API errors (400, 401, 500)
+- Error handling - the application handles API errors correctly (400, 401, 500)

-- HTTPS - all URLs (
+- HTTPS - every URL (

 - Refunds - if you use refunds, both full and partial refunds have been tested